Dental Emergencies in Houston, TX

 What are other sources of dental pain?

 Not all tooth pain comes from a tooth being fractured, broken, or knocked out.
 One potential source of pain is a dry socket, which qualifies for emergency treatment.
-A dry socket is an inflammation of a tooth socket and it can happen after a tooth extraction if the healing process is disrupted.
-Dry sockets can cause both sharp and dull pain and require professional treatment in order to heal.
+A dry socket is an inflammation of a tooth socket and can happen after a tooth extraction if the healing process is disrupted.
+Dry sockets can cause both sharp and dull pain and require professional treatment to heal.

 What are the symptoms of an abscess?